UlyssesInvictus/QuizDB/lib/parser/augur/README.md

 `--bonus-leadin-re`    |  Regex describing the format of bonus leadin.
 `--bonuspart-text-re`   |  Regex describing the format of a bonus part text.
 `--bonuspart-answer-re`   |  Regex describing the format of a bonus part answer.
+`--strippable-lines-res`  |  Regices describing any lines within the packet that can be safely ignored.
+(So as to avoid accidentally including in a question.)